 The conversion price for the May 2018 Power Up Note shall be \$32.50, subject to certain Market Price (as defined below) adjustment.
 If the Market Price is greater than or equal to \$50.00, the conversion price shall be the greater of 65% of the Market Price ("Variable Conversion Price") and \$32.50.
 In the event Market Price is less than \$50.00, the conversion price shall be the Variable Conversion Price.
-As defined in the May 2018 Power Up Note, the "Market Price" shall be the average of the lowest three closing bid prices during the ten day trading period prior to and including the day the Company receives a notice of conversion from Power Up on the electronic quotation system or applicable principal securities exchange or trading market or, if no closing bid price of such security is available in any of the foregoing manners, the average of the closing bid prices of any market makers for such security that are listed in the "pink sheets" during the ten prior trading days, including the day upon which the Company receives a notice of conversion from Power Up.
-Notwithstanding the foregoing, Power Up was restricted from effecting a conversion, along with other shares of the Company's common stock beneficially owned by Power Up and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
+As defined in the May 2018 Power Up Note, the "Market Price" shall be the average of the lowest three closing bid prices during the ten day trading period prior to and including the day the Company receives a notice of conversion from Power Up on the electronic quotation system or applicable principal securities exchange or trading market or, if no closing bid price of such security is available in any of the foregoing manners, the average of the closing bid prices of any market makers for such security that are listed in the "pink sheets" during the ten prior trading day, including the day upon which the Company receives a notice of conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Power Up and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.